Find out answers to all your school visit questions.

 Yes, if you’ve booked a session your school will be designated an indoor area to eat in during your visit.

-The 90 min or 180 min session includes time to explore the Museum as part of the structured literacy sessions.
+The 90 minute galleries-based session or 180 minute archive-based session includes time to explore the Museum as part of the structured session.
 The session does not include general access to the Museum outside of the agreed session times.

-If you would like to extend your day you can choose to take your students on the self-led Village Trail.
+If you would like to extend your day you can choose to take your students on the self-led Village Trail, or book a Guided Village Walk if you have booked a galleries-based 90 minute session.
 Click here for more information.

 Access to the Museum galleries is only possible during your structured school sessions.
-However, access to the children’s eating areas, toilets and shop will be available to you at all times.
+However, access to the children’s eating areas, toilets and shop will be available to you at all times from 10am while the Museum is open.

-The Museum is in Great Missenden in Buckinghamshire, England.
-Great Missenden is a village in the heart of the Buckinghamshire countryside, situated about 20 miles northwest of London.
-As our Museum is situated on a historic high street coaches are unable to drop schools or groups off directly outside the building.
+The Museum is in Great Missenden in Buckinghamshire, England, about 20 miles northwest of London.
+As our Museum is situated on a historic high street, coaches are unable to drop schools or groups off directly outside the building.
 Please download the coach driver instructions so your travel company knows exactly where to drop you off and pick you up.
-Coach driver Instructions
+Coach driver Instructions.

 We will always do our best to accommodate individual requests.
 However there will be times when we have three school sessions on site and we cannot be flexible.
 We will need to ensure there is adequate time to prepare for each school session and staffing available.
 See our school visit timetable for more information.